qwaneu/qwaneu.github.io/_drafts/logical-vs-deployment-architecture.md

 ---

 When visiting clients and talking about the architecture of their software systems, we often notice that people conflate different concerns under the term 'architecture'.
-They tend to mix logical conserns with deployment concerns.
-Examples of*logical concerns* would be domain logic, domain dynamics, and how these are connected. *Deployment concerns* can be for instance REST APIs, components, microservices, and lambdas.
+They tend to mix logical concerns with deployment concerns.
+Examples of *logical concerns* would be domain logic, domain dynamics, and how these are connected. *Deployment concerns* can be for instance REST APIs, components, microservices, and lambdas.
 The cloud native movement has made this even worse, especially with serverless infrastructure concepts.

 An example of this is the post on [What a typical 100% Serverless Architecture looks like in AWS](https://medium.com/serverless-transformation/what-a-typical-100-serverless-architecture-looks-like-in-aws-40f252cd0ecb) by Xavier Lefèvre.